Have you ever liked someone, even fallen in love at first sight,

-70+ Shocking Psychological Facts about Love Crushes Most
+Psychological Facts about Love Crushes

-You might not know them much, maybe not even their name, but suddenly you can't stop thinking about them.
-You catch yourself staring, daydreaming about them, and sometimes even feel nervous around them. cause you great anxiety at the worst times.
-It can help to understand some psychological facts about love and crushes.
+- You catch yourself staring, daydreaming about them, and sometimes even feel nervous around them. cause you great anxiety at the worst times.

 Shocking Psychological Facts About Love And Crushes

-1. Brains on butterflies:
+2. Brains on butterflies:

 When you see your crush, your brain releases chemicals that make you feel happy, excited, and sometimes even jittery.

-2. Love at first sight?
+3. Love at first sight?

 It might not be love, but crushes can form super quickly, sometimes even in seconds!

-3. Not just looks:
+4. Not just looks:

 Sure, looks matter, but crushes are also about personality, kindness, and what makes someone unique.

-4. Imaginary conversations:
+5. Imaginary conversations:

-Ever have a whole chat with your crush in your head? ( Totally normal!)
+Ever have a whole chat with your crush in your head?
+(Totally normal!)

-5. Friends can crush too:
+6. Friends can crush too.

-It's not just about romantic feelings, you can develop a strong crush on someone you see as a great friend.
+- It's not just about romantic feelings; you can develop a strong crush on someone you see as a great friend.

-6. Crushes make you brave:
+7. Crushes make you brave:

-They can push you to talk to new people, and step outside your comfort zone.
+- They can push you to talk to new people and step outside your comfort zone.

-7. Not always happy endings:
+8. Not always happy endings:

-Crushes don't always work out the way you want, but they can teach you valuable lessons about yourself, and relationships.
+- Crushes don't always work out the way you want, but they can teach you valuable lessons about yourself and relationships.

-8. So there you have it!
+9. So there you have it!

-Crushes are a normal, exciting part of life.
+- Crushes are a normal, exciting part of life.
 Enjoy the butterflies, learn from the experience, and who knows, maybe your next crush will turn into something even more special!

-9. Whether they like you back or not.
+10. Whether they like you back or not.

-it can be even more difficult, if that person tries to hide their feelings for you, and gives you mixed signals you might think that they're, just being nice or maybe they don't like you as much as you like them.
+- It can be even more difficult if that person tries to hide their feelings for you and gives you mixed signals.
+You might think that they're just being nice, or maybe they don't like you as much as you like them.

-(Read more: 40 Facts About Girls' Love, You Feeling Humor Should Know )
+(Also read: 40 Facts About Girls' Love, You Feeling Humor Should Know )

 Interesting Psychological Facts About Crushes Most People Don’t Know